Is your fasting blood glucose higher on low carb or keto? Five things to know

 1. Relax, it is normal — call it “adaptive glucose sparing”

 “We definitely see that in people who are doing low carb long term, the majority will find that their fasting blood glucose becomes their highest value of the day,” says Dr. Sarah Hallberg.
 “They are not actually having issues with blood sugar.
 They are doing really well.
-But if you are looking at a log of 24 hours of blood glucose you will see a high first thing in the morning and then a steady decline throughout the day, with no big excursions [in glucose levels] even after meals.”The scientific name is “physiologic insulin resistance” and it’s a good thing — unlike “pathologic insulin resistance.”
+But if you are looking at a log of 24 hours of blood glucose you will see a high first thing in the morning and then a steady decline throughout the day, with no big excursions [in glucose levels] even after meals.”The scientific name is “physiologic insulin resistance” and it’s likely a good thing — unlike “pathologic insulin resistance.”

-As regular visitors will know from Dr. Jason Fung and Dr. Ted Naiman, the “pathologic” kind of insulin resistance is caused by higher and higher levels of insulin — hyperinsulinemia — trying to force glucose into over-stuffed cells.
-That insulin resistance is a prominent feature of type 2 diabetes, polycystic ovarian syndrome (PCOS) and other chronic conditions.
+As regular visitors will know, the “pathologic” kind of insulin resistance is caused by higher and higher levels of insulin — hyperinsulinemia — trying to force glucose into our cells.
+That insulin resistance is a prominent feature of type 2 diabetes, polycystic ovary syndrome (PCOS) and other chronic conditions.

 So let’s call physiologic insulin resistance instead “adaptive glucose sparing,” a name that has been proposed by many to reduce the confusion.
 Dr. Ted Naiman describes it as muscles that are in “glucose refusal mode.”

 Prior to converting to the ketogenic diet, your muscles were the major sites to soak up and use glucose in the blood for energy.
-On the long-term keto diet, however, they now prefer fat as fuel.
+On a long-term keto diet, however, they now prefer fat as fuel.
 So the muscles are resisting the action of insulin to bring sugar into cells for energy, saying, in essence: “We don’t want or need your sugar anymore, so move it along.”
 Hence, the slightly elevated, but generally stable, glucose circulating in the blood.1

 Where is that glucose coming from when you consume no sugar and only leafy veggie carbs in your diet?
 Your liver, through gluconeogenesis — the creation of glucose from non-carbohydrate sources such as lactate, glycerol, and glucogenic amino acids from proteins.
 It is a natural protective process that got homo sapiens through hundreds of thousands of years of feasts and famines.